codemonger-io/passquito/passquito-cdk-construct/README.md

 ### Credentials API

-An API Gateway REST API that provides endpoints for registration, and authentication.
+An API Gateway REST API that provides endpoints for registration and authentication.
 The authentication endpoints wrap the Cognito API calls.
 Endpoints are implemented as [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions.